-For other investments, the Plans consider various factors to estimate fair value, such as the timing of the transaction, the market in which the company operates, comparable transactions, company performance and projections as well as discounted cash flow analysis.
+For other investments, the UCRS Plans consider various factors to estimate fair value, such as the timing of the transaction, the market in which the company operates, comparable transactions, company performance and projections as well as discounted cash flow analysis.
 The selection of an appropriate technique may be affected by the availability and general reliability of relevant inputs.
 In some cases, one valuation technique may provide the best indication of fair value while in other circumstances, multiple valuation techniques may be appropriate.
-Furthermore, the Plans may review the investment's underlying portfolio as well as engage external appraisers, depending on the nature of the investment.
+Furthermore, the UCRS Plans may review the investment's underlying portfolio as well as engage external appraisers, depending on the nature of the investment.

-The Plans exercise due diligence in assessing the external managers' use of and adherence to fair value principles.
-In conjunction with these procedures, estimated fair value is determined by consideration of a wide range of factors, including market conditions, redemption terms and restrictions and risks inherent in the inputs of the external investment managers' valuation.
-In situations where the information provided by the external manager is deemed to not be representative of the fair value as of the measurement date, management evaluates specific features of the investment and utilizes supplemental fair value information provided by the external manager the investment and utilizes supplemental fair value information provided by the external manager along with any relevant market data to measure the investment's fair value.
+The UCRS Plans exercise due diligence in assessing the external managers' use of and adherence to fair value principles.
+In conjunction with these procedures, estimated fair value is determined by consideration of a wide range of factors, including market conditions, redemption terms and restrictions and risks inherent in the inputs of the external investment managers' valuations.
+In situations where the information provided by the external manager is deemed to not be representative of the fair value as of the measurement date, management evaluates specific features of the investment and utilizes supplemental fair value information provided by the external manager along with any relevant market data to measure the investment's fair value.